lth1013/my-class-repo/course-content/18-PWA/challenge/README.md

 You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

+**Important**: Make sure your submission includes the `.npmrc` file in this starter code.
+This will ensure your application will deploy properly to heroku.

 ## User Story

 ```md